GeoscienceAustralia/vaws/docs/source/ch01_introduction.rst

 Background
 ==========

-Development of VAWS commenced in 2009-2010 in a collaborative project, partly funded by the then Department of Climate Change and energy Efficiency (DCCE), between Geoscience Australia, James Cook University and JDH Consulting.
+Development of VAWS commenced in 2009-2010 in a collaborative project, partly funded by the then Department of Climate Change and energy Efficiency (DCCE), between Geoscience Australia, James Cook University and JDH Consulting :cite:`GA2011,Wehner2010`.
 The development of the current version was undertaken as part of the Bushfire and Natural Hazard Cooperative Research Centre (BNHCRC) project “Improving the Resilience of Existing Housing to Severe Wind” led by James Cook University.

 Overall logic